izi-ecommerce/izi-api/docs/source/usage/middleware.rst

 Header Session Middleware
 =========================

-This middleware is very useful when sessions are managed by an external website which commuicates with Oscar API.
+This middleware is very useful when sessions are managed by an external website which commuicates with IZI API.

 .. class:: iziapi.middleware.HeaderSessionMiddleware